-The Kentucky Employees Health Plan is utilizing CuraScript for specialty injectable drugs used to treat chronic conditions.
-CuraScript Pharmacy, a wholly owned subsidiary of Express Scripts, is a national provider of specialty pharmacy services offering a broad range of healthcare products and services for individuals with chronic health conditions such as, growth hormone deficiencies, hepatitis C, hemophilia, HIV/AIDS, oncology, multiple sclerosis, rheumatoid arthritis, and many others.
+The Kentucky Employees Health Plan utilizes CuraScript for specialty injectable drugs used to treat chronic conditions.
+CuraScript Pharmacy, a wholly owned subsidiary of Express Scripts, is a national provider of specialty pharmacy services offering a broad range of healthcare products and services for individuals with chronic health conditions such as, growth hormone deficiencies, hepatitis C, hemophilia, HIV/AIDS, cancer, multiple sclerosis, rheumatoid arthritis, and many others.
 CuraScript provides comprehensive patient management services including clinical case management programs, counseling, education, and social services.
 Medications will be ordered specifically for you and delivered to your home.
 CuraScript will allow for the first fill at any participating pharmacy.
-After the initial fill, all remaining medications for you.
-A Patient Care Coordinator works with you to ensure you receive the care you need.
-Your specialty drugs will be delivered to your home within a reasonable time, usually within
+After the initial fill, all remaining medications must then be filled by CuraScript.
+CuraScript will handle everything about your specialty medications for you.
+A Patient Care Coordinator will work with you to ensure you receive the care you need.
+Your specialty drugs will be delivered to your home within a reasonable time, usually within 24 hours.

-24 hours.
 Included with your specialty drugs will be all your needed supplies - needles, syringes, alcohol swabs and sharps containers, at no additional cost to you.

 CuraScript specializes in oral and injectable specialty medications.
-CuraScript offers many products and services that you don't get from other pharmacies.
+CuraScript offers many products and services that you do not get from other pharmacies.
 Most importantly, CuraScript:

-- assigns you a Patient Care Coordinator who serves as your personal advocate and your point of contact.
-This highly trained individual works closely with your physician and your insurer to obtain prior authorizations, coordinate billing with your insurer and will even contact you when it's time to refill your prescription. - has a complete specialty pharmacy inventory with many specialty medications that aren't readily available at a local pharmacy. - delivers your specialty medications directly to you or your doctor. - provides you with the necessary supplies you need to administer your medications at no additional cost. - offers clinically based care management programs which include consultation with your doctor to help you get the most benefit from the specialty medications that your doctor has prescribed for you.
+- has a complete specialty pharmacy inventory with many specialty medications that are not readily available at a local pharmacy. - delivers your specialty medications directly to you or your doctor. - provides you with the necessary supplies you need to administer your medications at no additional cost. - offers clinically based care management programs which include consultation with your doctor - to help you get the most benefit from the specialty medications that your doctor has prescribed for you.